CortexIntelligentAutomation/docs/content/en/docs/2024.11/_shared/prerequisites/install-innovation-only/multi-server/encryption-requirements.md

     cd "C:\Install\Cortex Innovation {{< version >}} - Encryption Key Generator"
     ```

-1. Run the `Cortex.Encryption.KeyGeneration.exe` application using the following command, modifying the argument value to contain the NETBIOS names or fully qualified domain names of the Application Servers and Web Application Server:
+1. Run the `Cortex.Encryption.KeyGeneration.exe` application using the following command, modifying the argument value to contain the NETBIOS names or fully qualified domain names of the Application Servers, Load Balancer Server (if using the included load balancer) and Web Application Server:

     ```powershell
-    .\Cortex.Encryption.KeyGeneration.exe "app-server1, app-server2, app-server3, webapp-server"
+    .\Cortex.Encryption.KeyGeneration.exe "app-server1, app-server2, app-server3, lb-server, webapp-server"
     ```

 1. A message similar to the following will indicate that the application has completed successfully: